 1. Family Comes First

 When it comes to your wedding party, the family should always come first.
 Consider inviting close relatives such as siblings, parents, grandparents, aunts, and uncles.
-You can also consider including extended family members such as cousins or even great-grandparents if they are able to attend.
+You can also consider including extended family members such as cousins or even great-grandparents if they can attend.
 Think About Style and Seating Arrangements

 2. Friends and Colleagues

-When it comes to your wedding party, you should also consider inviting close friends, female friends, male friends, and colleagues.
-Think about who has been there for you throughout the years and who will be supportive of your special day.
-Consider inviting those who have been a part of your life for a long time or those who have helped you in some way.
+Regarding your wedding party, you should consider inviting close friends, female friends, male friends, and colleagues.
+Think about who has been there for you throughout the years and who will support your special day.
+Consider inviting those who have been a part of your life for a long time or helped you somehow.

 3. Neighbors and Other Special Guests

-Finally, you should consider inviting neighbors and other special guests.
+Finally, it would be best to consider inviting neighbors and other special guests.
 Neighbors are often overlooked when it comes to wedding invitations, but they can be a great addition to your wedding party.
 Consider inviting those who have been supportive of you throughout the years or those who have helped you in some way.
 You can also consider inviting other special guests, such as teachers, mentors, or even close family friends.

 Key Questions to Consider